Skip to main content

-Verifiable Verdicts
+Verifiable verdicts

 Verifiable Verdicts extend the AIP attestation layer with zero-knowledge proofs that cryptographically demonstrate a verdict was derived correctly from its inputs.
 While signatures prove who signed a verdict and hash chains prove when it was signed, ZK proofs prove how it was computed — closing the remaining trust gap.